-The current published recommendations:
+The current published treatment and care recommendations:

 Psoriasis is a chronic inflammatory disease that affects multiple systems of the body, not just the skin.
-Comorbidities associated with psoriasis include psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental health illnesses (depression and anxiety).
+Comorbidities associated with psoriasis include psoriatic arthritis (PsA), cardiovascular disease (diseases of the heart and arteries), metabolic syndrome (including type 2 diabetes) and mental illnesses (depression and anxiety).
 Patients should be screened for these comorbidities, as they can impact a patient's treatment plan.
-Doctors and patients should be aware of the need to look for psoriatic joint disease and potential problems with comorbid conditions at each visit.
+Health care providers and patients should be aware of the need to look for psoriatic joint disease and potential problems with comorbid (related) conditions at each visit.
 Patients should know that making simple lifestyle changes, such as not smoking and limiting alcohol, may be beneficial.

-Psoriasis affects approximately 1 percent of children, with disease starting most often in adolescence.
+Psoriasis affects approximately 1 percent of children, with the disease starting most often in adolescence.
 Monitoring and treating the emotional health of children and teens with psoriasis is important, due to potential teasing and bullying by their peers.
 Fortunately, treatment options for this population have improved, and evidence-based recommendations are presented.
 The new guideline is divided into sections focused on the overall management of psoriasis in the pediatric population.